AI Search in B2B Marketing: How ChatGPT, Google AI Mode & Perplexity Revolutionize Your SEO Strategy

 • "What is GEO and how does it differ from classic SEO?"

-Malte and Edin recommend transforming a single content piece into multiple formats: Blog article, LinkedIn post, podcast, video, infographic.
-When repurposing content, it's essential to consider that not every piece is suitable for every platform or format – selection should be strategic and targeted.
-This way, you reach different platforms and increase the chances of being recognized by AI systems.
-A structured blog article can serve as a script for a YouTube video, whose transcript can then be evaluated by ChatGPT.
+Malte and Edin recommend turning a single piece of content into multiple formats: a blog article, a LinkedIn post, a podcast, a video, an infographic.
+Note that not all content is suitable for every platform or format – selection should be highly targeted and strategic.
+This is how you reach different platforms and increase the likelihood of being discovered by AI systems.
+A structured blog article can easily serve as a script for a YouTube video, whose transcript in turn can be analyzed by ChatGPT.

-11. Practical Examples: How iGrow & Webgrow Use AI Search
+9. Practical Examples: How iGrow & Webgrow utilize AI Search

-iGrow's work demonstrates how AI search works in practice.
-In our AI Search Agency, we optimize companies so that they appear as sources in ChatGPT & Co.
-Customers from the real estate, moving, or accounting sectors are cited in Perplexity; ChatGPT references them as trusted providers.
+igrow's work demonstrates how AI Search works in practice.
+At our AI Search Agency, we optimize businesses so they appear as sources in ChatGPT & Co.
+Clients in real estate, moving, or accounting get cited in Perplexity; ChatGPT names them as trustworthy providers.

-The case study "webgrow – AI SEO Agency from Vienna" shows how iGrow and WebHouse built a new brand called Webgrow.
-The goal was to combine AI visibility, local authority, and paid search.
-Thanks to this strategy, they received initial customer inquiries even before the official launch.
-The website webgrow.at focuses on AI-supported SEO systems, local AEO, and entity mapping and is an ideal landing page if you want to learn more about GEO optimization.
+The Case Study "webgrow – AI SEO Agency from Vienna" shows how iGrow and WebHouse built a new brand named Webgrow.
+The goal was to combine AI visibility, Local Authority, and Paid Search.
+Thanks to this strategy, they acquired their first client inquiries even before the official launch.
+The website webgrow.at focuses on AI-powered SEO systems, Local AEO, and Entity Mapping, and is an ideal destination if you want to learn more about GEO optimization.

-Another example: By leveraging multilingualism and AI-optimized SEO, iGrow helped Nautika 1780 (a boat license school) become visible in Mali Lošinj – an indication of how locally and internationally combined strategies work.
-The success stories iGrow shares on the blog demonstrate that AI Search is not just a buzzword but already leading to leads and revenue today.
+Another example: iGrow helped Nautika 1780 (a boat license school) build visibility in Mali Lošinj through multilingualism and AI-optimized SEO – indicating how combined local and international strategies work.
+The success stories that iGrow shares on its blog make it clear that AI Search is not just a buzzword, but already converts to leads and revenue today.

 AI search systems are not a passing hype.
-They fundamentally change the search process: Information is compressed, recommendations are made, and classical click paths are eliminated.
-For B2B companies, this means: Visibility arises directly in the response, not just on your website.
+They fundamentally change the search process: information is compressed, recommendations are made, and traditional click paths are eliminated.
+For B2B companies, this means: visibility is built directly into the answer, not just once users click to your website.

-The key to success lies in an AI search strategy that combines SEO, content marketing, PR, data analysis, and local authority.
-Companies like iGrow and Webgrow demonstrate that it is already possible to be visible in ChatGPT, Google AI Overviews, and Perplexity.
-When implementing AI search strategies in B2B marketing, however, various challenges need to be overcome – especially technological, ethical, and strategic aspects that require continuous adaptation of SEO and content strategies.
-Now is the ideal time to prepare your team for GEO readiness, structure your content, and consistently communicate your brand message.
+The key to success lies in an AI search strategy that unites SEO, content marketing, PR, data analysis, and Local Authority.
+Companies like iGrow and Webgrow demonstrate that appearing in ChatGPT, Google AI Overviews, and Perplexity is already possible today.
+However, implementing AI-search strategies in B2B marketing involves mastering various challenges – outstanding technological, ethical, and strategic aspects that call for continuous adaptation of SEO and content strategies.
+Now is the ideal time to trim your team for GEO readiness, structure your content, and communicate your brand message consistently.

-In an exciting episode of GrowCast, Edin from iGrow and Malte Landwehr (CMO of peec.ai, formerly Idealo & Searchmetrics) discuss how SEO, B2B marketing, and sales funnels are transforming – and what businesses MUST do NOW to stay visible in the AI era.
+In an exciting episode of the GrowCast, Edin from iGrow and Malte Landwehr (CMO of peec.ai, Ex-Idealo & Searchmetrics) talk about how SEO, B2B marketing, and sales funnels are changing – and what companies must do NOW to remain visible in the AI era.
 You can find the entire episode in video format here:

 The way people search for information has fundamentally changed in recent months.
-Classical SEO remains important, yet generative AI search systems like ChatGPT, Google's AI Mode, Perplexity, and SearchGPT are revolutionizing the search process.
+Classic SEO remains important, but generative AI search systems like ChatGPT, Google AI Mode, Perplexity, and SearchGPT are revolutionizing the search process.

-This primarily affects B2B marketing: sales funnels are compressed, customers receive recommendations without classical click paths, and brands need to learn to measure AI visibility instead of page views.
+This especially affects B2B marketing: sales funnels are being compressed, customers receive recommendations without classic click paths, and brands must learn to measure AI visibility instead of pageviews.

-The transformation in B2B marketing opens up new opportunities: By strategically using AI technologies and AI search engines like ChatGPT and Google Gemini, companies can sustainably drive their growth.
-These innovative tools transform the buyer journey, optimize search behavior, and offer B2B companies the opportunity to strengthen their market position and reach new target audiences.
+The transformation in B2B marketing opens up new opportunities: through the targeted use of AI technologies and AI search engines like ChatGPT and Google Gemini, companies can promote their growth sustainably.
+These innovative tools change the buyer journey, optimize search behavior, and offer B2B companies the opportunity to strengthen their market position and reach new target audiences.

-In this article, we explain the key learnings from the GrowCast conversation between Malte Landwehr (CMO of peec ai) and Edin Cerimagic (igrow – Online Marketing Agency in Vienna), showing you how to realign your strategy for AI search in B2B marketing.
+In this article, we explain the most important learnings from the GrowCast conversation with Malte Landwehr (CMO of peec ai) and Edin Cerimagic (igrow – Online Marketing Agency in Vienna) and show you how to realign your strategy for AI Search in B2B marketing.

-1. AI Search is Reality – SEO is Evolving
+1. AI Search is Reality – SEO is Changing

-AI overviews and generative answers are no longer trivial.
-Studies show that Google now provides AI overviews in over 13% of desktop search queries.
-Instead of a list of links, users receive a summary generated from multiple sources that delivers direct answers.
-Google processed over 5 trillion search queries in 2024, while ChatGPT handles only 37.5 million prompts daily.
-Even though most journeys still begin with Google, these numbers showcase how quickly AI-driven search is growing.
+AI Overviews and generative answers are no longer just a gimmick.
+Studies show that Google now shows AI overviews in over 13 % of desktop search queries.
+Instead of a list of links, the user gets a summary that is generated from multiple sources and provides answers directly.
+Google processed over 5 trillion search queries in 2024, while ChatGPT processes only 37.5 million prompts daily.
+Even though the majority of journeys still start via Google, these numbers show how quickly AI-driven search is growing.

-The current shift in search behavior, driven by the integration of AI search, fundamentally changes the digital landscape.
-For B2B marketers, this shift means aligning their strategies and content to the requirements and opportunities presented by AI-based search technologies to remain visible and competitive.
+The current shift in search behavior, driven by the integration of AI search, is fundamentally changing the digital landscape.
+For B2B marketers, this shift means aligning their strategies and content specifically with the requirements and opportunities of AI-based search technologies to remain visible and competitive.

-In the podcast, Malte Landwehr emphasizes that SEO is not dead, but evolving: AI-based search systems lead to zero-click search results.
-In the USA, UK, and India, Google is testing the AI Mode, which breaks questions into subtopics, executes multiple searches in parallel, and generates in-depth content.
-The result: Fewer users click on links – many already receive all the information in the overview.
+In the podcast, Malte Landwehr emphasizes that SEO is not dead, but it is changing: AI-based search systems lead to zero-click search results.
+In the US, UK, and India, Google is testing the AI Mode, which breaks down queries into subtopics, executes multiple searches in parallel, and delivers deeper content.
+The result: fewer and fewer users click on links – many already get all the information in the overview.

-Thus, the traditional channel "Click → Landing Page → Funnel" can completely disappear.
+As a result, the traditional channel "Click → Landing Page → Funnel" can fail completely.

 Practical Example

-A user searches for a "gravel bike."
-In the past, they would have spent a week comparing different websites.
-Today, the classic comparison of products or prices is increasingly replaced by AI-based recommendations in AI overviews.
-Thanks to Google AI Overviews, the same person conducted all research in an ongoing AI dialogue and made a purchase decision after 45 minutes – without price comparison portals and classic content loops.
+A user searches for a "Gravel Bike."
+Previously, they would have taken a week to compare different websites.
+Today, the classic comparison of products or prices is increasingly being replaced by AI-based recommendations in the AI Overviews.
+Thanks to Google AI Overviews, the same person conducted all research in an ongoing AI dialogue and made a purchase decision after 45 minutes – without price comparison portals and without classic content loops.
 This example impressively shows how AI answers can radically shorten the purchasing process.

 2. B2B Sales Funnels are Compressed – Fewer Clicks, Higher Conversions

-In the B2B sector, purchasing decisions traditionally go through several stages: from the search query through landing pages, whitepaper downloads, product comparisons to demo bookings.
-More and more B2B buyers are using AI tools to research independently and make informed decisions faster.
-AI tools like ChatGPT or Google's AI Mode compress the funnel.
-Users ask a question, receive a single, personalized recommendation, and book a demo directly – without visiting additional sources.
+In the B2B sector, purchase decisions traditionally go through several stages: from the search query to landing pages, whitepaper downloads, product comparisons, to booking a demo.
+More and more B2B buyers are using AI tools to conduct independent research and make faster, well-founded decisions.
+AI tools like ChatGPT or Google AI Mode compress the funnel.
+Users ask a question, receive a single, personalized recommendation, and book a demo directly – without visiting other sources.

-Malte illustrates this with marketing automation software: Instead of comparing three different providers, the searcher receives a clear recommendation in the AI Mode.
+Malte illustrates this with marketing automation software: instead of comparing three different providers, the searcher receives a clear recommendation in AI Mode.
 If they click on it, they often start the trial or demo directly.
-This means the funnel persists, but it becomes invisible.
-From a marketing perspective, this is positive because the conversion rate increases – however, classical tracking points may be absent because the customer may never visit your website.
+This means: the funnel remains, but it becomes invisible.
+From a marketing perspective, this is positive because the conversion rate increases – however, classic measurement points are missing because the customer might never have visited your website.

 New KPI: AI Visibility

-Until now, marketers measured success based on rankings, clicks, and sessions.
-In the AI era, new metrics are needed: New SEO metrics, such as the frequency of brand mentions in AI overviews and analyzing performance in AI-assisted search environments, become increasingly important for recognizing optimization potentials and enhancing the efficiency of measures.
+So far, marketers measure their success based on rankings, clicks, and sessions.
+In the AI era, different metrics are needed: new SEO metrics such as the frequency of brand mentions in AI overviews and the analysis of performance in AI-powered search environments are becoming increasingly important to identify optimization potential and increase the efficiency of measures.
 How often is your brand mentioned in AI overviews?
-Which prompts reference you?
-Tools like peec.ai or the Google Search Console can be used to monitor and tag your own prompt sets (e.g. by funnel stage or persona).
+Which prompts refer to you?
+Tools like peec.ai or the Google Search Console can be used to monitor and tag your own prompt sets (e.g., by funnel stage or persona).

-The AI Search Agency of iGrow emphasizes that visibility today hinges on trust, context, and semantic relevance – no longer just keywords.
-Implementing an AI search strategy lets you achieve leads "without clicks" – the brand appears directly in the response.
+The AI Search Agency by iGrow emphasizes that visibility today is based on trust, context, and semantic relevance – no longer just on keywords.
+Anyone who implements an AI search strategy reaches leads "without a click" – the brand appears directly in the answer.

-While SEO tools like SEMrush or Ahrefs remain useful, they are not sufficient to capture AI visibility.
-Monitoring shifts into three areas:
+While SEO tools like SEMrush or Ahrefs continue to be useful, they are not enough to capture AI visibility.
+Monitoring is shifting into three areas:

-1. Logfile Analysis: In server logs, you can identify whether user agents from ChatGPT, Perplexity or Bing are fetching your website.
-Increasing crawls increase the likelihood of being considered a source.
+1. Log File Analysis: In server logs, you can see whether user-agents from ChatGPT, Perplexity, or Bing are crawling your website.
+With increasing crawls, the chance that you will be considered as a source grows.

-2. Prompt Monitoring: Create your own prompts for core questions of your target audience (e.g. "Best B2B Marketing Automation Software for SMEs") and observe if AI systems cite your brand.
+2. Prompt Monitoring: Create your own prompts for core questions of your target audience (e.g., "Best B2B marketing automation software for SMEs") and observe whether AI systems cite your brand.
 Tag the prompts by persona and funnel stage and analyze which questions AI systems answer.

-3. Source Analysis: Many AI systems draw information from third-party sources like G2, OMR Reviews, or specialized portals.
-Ensure these sites contain accurate and consistent information about you.
-Malte warns against pushing only proprietary sources like blog posts or support pages – this quickly appears as spam and is ignored by LLMs.
+3. Source Analysis: Many AI systems pull information from third-party sources such as G2, OMR Reviews, or industry portals.
+Check whether these pages contain correct and consistent information about you.
+Malte warns against solely pushing your own sources like blog posts or support pages – this quickly looks like spam and is ignored by LLMs.

-4. Brand Consistency & Authority: How to Be Cited in AI Systems
+4. Brand Consistency & Authority: How to get Cited in AI Systems

-LLMs learn from billions of texts, drawing conclusions from the correlations between terms and entities.
-If your brand is described somewhere as a "marketing automation software," elsewhere as an "email marketing tool," and again as a "smart marketing helper," an unclear brand image emerges.
+LLMs learn from billions of texts and draw conclusions from the correlations between terms and entities.
+If your brand is described somewhere as "marketing automation software," elsewhere as an "email marketing tool," and again as a "smart marketing helper," an unclear brand image is created.

-Malte suggests ensuring all company representations are consistent – from the website to press releases, LinkedIn profiles to Wikipedia entries, and Google My Business.
-A clear structure of the company's portrayal is crucial for AI systems to correctly capture and process the information.
-Use structured data and W questions ("What makes your software unique?") to provide AI systems with clear information.
+Malte therefore advises keeping all company descriptions consistent – from the website to press releases, LinkedIn profiles, Wikipedia entries, and Google My Business.
+A clear structure of the company presentation is crucial so that AI systems can correctly capture and process the information.
+Use structured data and W-questions ("What makes your software unique?") to provide AI systems with clear information.

 Digital PR & Thought Leadership

-AI systems prefer sources deemed trustworthy.
-Apart from your own website, these include:
+AI systems prefer sources that are considered trustworthy.
+In addition to your own website, these include:

-• Professional journals, industry blogs, and news portals
+• Trade magazines, industry blogs, and news portals

 • Wikipedia and Crunchbase entries